-This is part two of the five-part series on Customer Data.
-Here is part one.
+This is part two of the five-part series on Customer Data and an excerpt from The Amplitude Guide to Behavioral Data & Event Tracking.

 Event data helps understand exactly how a product is being used and whether or not users perform critical actions and complete the tasks that will lead them to derive the product’s core value—or in other words, reach the aha moment.